Diego libre dans sa tête

-"Diego libre dans sa tête" is a 1981 song written by Michel Berger for his wife France Gall for her studio album Tout pour la musique, on which it is the eighth track.
+"Diego libre dans sa tête" ("Diego free in his head") is a 1981 song written by Michel Berger for his wife France Gall for her studio album Tout pour la musique ("All for the music"), on which it is the eighth track.
 Two years later, Berger himself recorded his own version of the song.
 In 1991, it gained popularity when Johnny Hallyday released a live cover which became a top ten hit in France.

 Background and versions

 "Diego libre dans sa tête" was originally written by Berger for Gall.
 Lyrically, it denounces the repression exerted by dictators like Augusto Pinochet in Latin America; "Diego" is the fictional name of a political opponent imprisoned only "for a few words that he thought so strong".
 The song presents this situation as unfair compared to that of the narrator who is free to danse, sing or laugh.
 In June 1984, Gall performed the song with guitarist Kamil Rustam in the French television show Champs-Élysées, in the presence of a former political prisoner, Argentine pianist Miguel Ángel Estrella.
 She also performed the song during many of her concert tours, available in live versions on France Gall / Palais des sports (1982), France Gall au Zénith (1985), Concert public Olympia / Concert acoustique M6 (1997), and Pleyel (released in 2005, but recorded in 1994).
 In 1983, Berger himself recorded his own version of "Diego libre dans sa tête" for his album Voyou; a live version was included on Michel Berger au Zénith in 1986, and in 2012, the studio version charted at number 169 on the French Singles Chart.